Canderousx/AngleBackend/README.md

 This version is the latest one and has been adapted for deployment on servers running Ubuntu.
 The use of Docker is recommended.

+**UPDATE: Currently working on dividing the project into microservices with kafka as a messenger.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.